1982–83 Saudi Premier League

+Overview

 Going into the final matchday, Al-Hilal were leading the table with 1 point ahead of Al-Ettifaq.
 The two teams would face their city rivals in the final matchday on separate days.
 On 7 April 1983, Al-Ettifaq defeated Al-Nahda 2–0.
 This meant that Al-Hilal needed just a draw against Al-Nassr to secure the title, as they were ahead of Al-Ettifaq on goal difference as well.
 On 8 April 1983, Al-Nassr defeated Al-Hilal 2–1 to hand Al-Ettifaq their first league title.
 Al-Ettifaq ended the season without a single defeat and became the first Saudi team to ever do so.
 Al-Ettifaq also became the first team from Dammam to win the title.
 Khalil Al-Zayani also became the first Saudi Arabian manager to win the league title.

 Ohod were the first team to be relegated following a 5–1 away defeat to Al-Shabab on 7 April 1983.
 The following day, Al-Rawdhah were defeated by Al-Qadisiyah 2–0 and were relegated.

 By winning the league title this also meant that Al-Ettifaq would qualify for the 1983 Gulf Club Champions Cup and the 1984 Arab Club Champions Cup, which they went on to win as well.

 On 1 April 1983, Abdullah Al-Suwailem assaulted referee Mohammed Foda during the match against Al-Hilal.
 During the 90th minute while the scores were still level at 1–1, Mohammed Foda sent off Al-Shabab's Al-Suwailem for receiving a pass from the goalkeeper in the 18-yard box.
 Minutes later in the 2nd minute of stoppage Al-Hilal would go on and score the winner.
 Al-Suwailem then rushed towards the referee and assaulted him.
 He was eventually held back by the stadium security.
 Foda then immediately blew for the final whistle and Al-Shabab's players rushed towards the referee.
 Foda was escorted out of the stadium by the police.
 In the aftermath, the Saudi FF suspended 4 players from Al-Shabab and the perpetrator, Al-Suwailem, was put in prison.